CraigB-spinner/Arcade-Spinner/README.md

 **The Code:**<br/>
 There are two versions of code:
-Standard Mouse and Joystick buttons version,
+- Standard Mouse and Joystick buttons version, or
-or Special Mouse only version with & with Mouse buttons - no Joystick buttons.
+- Special Mouse only version with & without Mouse buttons - no Joystick buttons.
 Pick your code to use:
 Spinner_8-Button.ino or Spinner_L-C-R-Button_Special.ino